e2guardian/e2guardian/notes/HOWTO_Logger.md

 # Logger and LoggerConfigurator

-Starting with v5.4 we implemented a central logger.
+Starting with v5.5 we implemented a central logger.
-It can log messages from different sources and send them to different destinations.
+It can log messages from different SOURCES and send them to different DESTINATIONS.
 It can be used for normal messages from the application for the user as also debug messages for the devolper.
 It can be configured through the LoggerConfigurator either on the commandline or through the config file.